krvss/graph-talk/docs/guide.rst

 .. figure::  images/guide_selective.png

 For example, selective notion "B" contains "B1, B2" notions via NextRelations without conditions.
 That means both "B-B1" and "B-B2" will have the same rank equal to zero.
 The final decision of which case is good is yet to be revealed somewhere later.
 So, the process needs to try both relations.
-If the first one fails, we will need to revert all changes to the initial state when we’ve made the decision to try "B-B1" and "B-B2".
+If the first one fails, we will need to revert all changes to the initial state when we've made the decision to try "B-B1" and "B-B2".
 This is a general approach called lookahead.
 With lookahead, you try one case, and if it does not work, you try another one.

 Lookahead and Error Handling
 ----------------------------